crossminer/maracas/docs/detections.md

 ---

 ## Field Now Final
 A field goes from `non-final` to `final`, thus the field value cannot be modified.
-Client code breaks if ther is an attempt to assign a new value to the field.
+Client code breaks if there is an attempt to assign a new value to the field.

 **Detection**